 To convert your FAT32 drive to NTFS, do the following:

 - Start Command Prompt as administrator.
 To do that, right-click the Start button and choose Command Prompt (Admin) or PowerShell (Admin).

 - When Command Prompt starts, run the convert X:/ fs:ntfs command.
 Be sure to replace X with the actual letter that represents your drive.

 After the command is executed, your drive should be converted to NTFS file type and you’ll be able to use built-in file encryption.

-If this method seems a bit complicated, you can always use third-party tool such as MiniTool Partition Wizard.
-This tool offers simple and friendly user interface, so you should be able to convert your drive with just two clicks.
+If this method seems a bit complicated, you can always use a third-party tool such as MiniTool Partition Wizard.
+This tool offers a simple and friendly user interface, so you should be able to convert your drive with just two clicks.

 Solution 3 – Modify the registry

 If you can’t encrypt files on your PC, the issue might be related to your registry.
 To fix this problem, it’s advised to make a couple of changes in your registry.
 You can do that by following these simple steps: